When we speak to clients some of the initial questions we ask are...

 - Make it easy for people to read all the options and descriptions.
-Make sure your font size is big enough to read without glasses and is pleasing to the eye.
+Make sure your font size is big enough to read without glasses, and is pleasing on the eye.

 - It is a better strategy to start with a smaller menu and expand it instead of starting with a large menu and needing to reduce it later.
 This will allow you to manage the operation more efficiently and give the perception that your business is growing.